 The editors of Poetry Northwest are pleased to announce the recipient of the first ever Joan Swift Memorial Prize, awarded to a woman poet, 65 or older, currently residing in the Pacific Northwest.
 The winner is Anne Griffin, of Portland, OR.
-Her poem, “My Father, Leaving,” receives $500, and will appear in the Summer & Fall 2018 issue of Poetry Northwest.
+Her poem, “My Father, Leaving,” receives $500, and appears in the Summer & Fall 2018 issue of Poetry Northwest and online here.

 Anne Griffin was born in 1943 in Saginaw Michigan, spent her early years near Boston, and her adolescence in Southern California.
 She moved to Oregon for college and has lived in Portland ever since.
 She is Professor Emeritus at Pacific Northwest College of Art, where for many years she taught studio courses in painting and drawing, as well as seminars on post war art history, critical theory, and art and anthropology.

 Griffin’s poetry has appeared in the Napa Review and in Fireweed: Poetry of Western Oregon.
 Her early training in poetry, over a four-year span, was with Sandra McPherson.
 Several of her drawings appear in McPherson’s Edge Effect.